 Roadside Station Towada Towadapia’s Business Hours and Access Information

-- The roadside station is usually open from 9 am to 8 pm but will close early at 7 pm from November to March
+- The roadside station is usually open from 9 am to 7 pm.

 Oirase Gorge (奥入瀬渓流)